23 Good Work Habit Examples to Build a Successful Career

 11. Create a Sense of Urgency

-While you don't want to rush yourself, an important work habit is to have a sense of urgency so you are able to complete projects faster and be more efficient.
+While you don't want to rush yourself, an important work habit is to have a sense of urgency so you can complete projects faster and more efficiently.
 Even if you have a week to complete a project, make a habit of getting it done in three or four days.

 To do this, create self-imposed deadlines.
-Challenge yourself to do things at a faster pace because often a task will take as much time as you give it.
+Challenge yourself to do things faster because a task will often take as much time as you give it.
 Don't neglect your time-blocking techniques to help complete your work uninterrupted.

 12. Keep Multiple Lists

-As we mentioned earlier, unless you write everything down, you are likely to forget many of the great ideas that pop into your head.
+As we mentioned earlier, unless you write everything down, you are likely to forget many of the great ideas that come to mind.

-Also, attempting to store everything in your head can be very stressful and overwhelming.
+Also, storing everything in your head can be very stressful and overwhelming.

-When you are trying to remember everything you have to do, your mind is never fully focused on the task at hand.
+When trying to remember everything you must do, your mind is never entirely focused on the task at hand.

 1. Keep project lists for every area of your life in a central location so you will remain organized.

-2. Break down large tasks into smaller tasks, and write down each step.
-To keep yourself from getting overwhelmed, use filters in your lists to show only the tasks you need to complete on a specific day.
+2. Break down large tasks into smaller tasks and write down each step.
+To prevent overwhelm, use filters in your lists to show only the tasks you need to complete on a specific day.

-3. Set specific deadlines to create a sense of urgency, even if there isn’t an actual deadline for a task.
+3. Set specific deadlines to create a sense of urgency, even if there isn’t a deadline for a task.

 4. Constantly evaluate your project list.
-If you notice certain projects have been on your list for a very long time, decide whether or not you want to keep focusing on them.
+If you notice specific projects have been on your list for a long time, decide whether or not you want to keep focusing on them.

 5. Keep checklists for routine activities to force yourself to take action, especially if the routine tasks are easy to complete.

-One app you can use for keeping multiple lists is Todoist.
+One app you can use to keep multiple lists is Todoist.
 To learn more, here is an ultimate guide to effectively using the Todoist app.

 13. Focus on Your Strengths

-If you focus on your weaknesses, you will waste time working on tasks that will never be done as well as they would be if you left them up to an expert.
-In fact, the time you waste on them could have been better spent working on things that you do better than anyone else.
+If you focus on your weaknesses, you will waste time working on tasks that will never be done, as well as if you left them up to an expert.
+The time you waste on them could have been better spent working on things you do better than anyone else.

 To illustrate this point, let’s talk about Chris Ducker and his 3 Lists to Freedom concept.
 Create a table with three columns: